Small Dog Breed FoodFeeding your Morkie the best

 Look for named meat such as beef or chicken.
 Avoid any foods that include “by-products,” “meal,” or “digest.”

 2. BHA, BHT and Ethoxyquin** – These are highly carcinogenic additives that are used to preserve dog food for longer shelf life.
 Besides cancers, these chemicals are to thyroid, kidney, reproductive, and immune-related illnesses.

-3. Corn – there’s no nutritious value in dog food with corn, wheat or soy in the first 5 ingredients.
+3. Corn – there’s no nutritious value in dog food with corn, wheat or soy in the first five ingredients.
 Corn is a useless filler that is a known cause of allergies, and corn can be difficult for dogs to digest.
 Small dogs don’t need to fill up on corn, wheat, or soy.
-Plus corn and wheat can result in serious Dog Allergies Part 3: Foods
+Plus corn and wheat can result in serious Dog Allergies.

 **Butylated Hydroxyanisole (BHA), Butylated Hydroxytoluene (BHT ) and Ethoxyquin (an EPA-regulated pesticide)